adeyemiiiii7/nodemate/README.md

 Your intelligent AI assistant for Node.js package management

 NodeMate is an AI-powered CLI tool that revolutionizes how you discover, evaluate, and install packages from NPM.
-Say goodbye to dependency hell and hello to smart, context-aware package recommendations for Express, NestJS, and vanilla Node.js projects.
+Say goodbye to dependency hell and hello to smart, context-aware package recommendations for Express, NestJS, React, Next.js, and vanilla Node.js projects.

 ## 🚀 Installation